Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Numerical setup

 Next, we consider the case where the different velocity distributions share the same average Mach number and boundary layer displacement thickness $\delta^*$.
 The parameters obtained for both the hyperbolic tangent and sinusoidal flow profiles under this new condition are summarized in Table~\ref{tab:fitDeltaStar},

 along with the resulting $\delta_{\SI{99}{\percent}}$.
 The resulting flow profiles are once again compared to the experimental data in Figure~\ref{fig:fitDeltaStar}.

 The number of points in the computational domain used for the pseudospectral solver was determined based on the critical case, which, for this study, corresponds to the universal wall law due to its high gradient near the walls.
+The assessment of the convergence of the numerical grid is detailed in \mbox{\ref{ap:convergence}}.